 These deposits of tissue cause an inflammatory reaction that results in scar tissue, severe pain, and adhesion formation.
 Experts believe the tissue deposits react to the same hormonal stimulation as normal endometrium.
 As a consequence, symptoms are usually worse at particular times during the cycle, especially during ovulation, and before and after a period.

 One of the biggest problems surrounding the condition is the complete lack of funding.
-The National Institutes of Health (NIH) has a budget of over $37 billion per annum; endometriosis research received just $7 million in 2018, a figure likely to drop when we see the statistics for 2019.
+The National Institutes of Health (NIH) has a budget of over $37 billion per annum; endometriosis research received just $7 million in 2018.

 Noemie Elhadad of Columbia University created an app called Phendo 2018 to help women worldwide.
 The goal of the app is to track the effects of endometriosis.
 By early 2019, the app had 6,000 participants in over 65 countries.